N1ckn1ght/ACE/README.md

 First edition.

-It works, but... there's still a long road ahead!
+It works fine, but... there's still a long road ahead!

 Approx. CCRL rating: 1750